Genocides in history (World War I through World War II): Southeast Asia

-Various atrocities were also committed during the Japanese colonial era, one of them was the Manila massacre.
+Various atrocities were also committed during the Japanese colonial era, one example being the Manila massacre.

 Argentina

 The Napalpí massacre occurred on 19 July 1924, in Napalpí a rural village in the Chaco Province of Northeast Argentina.
 It involved the massacre of 400 indigenous people of the Toba and Mocoví ethnicity by the Argentine Police and ranchers.

 Switzerland

 Kinder der Landstrasse was a project implemented by the Swiss foundation Pro Juventute from 1926 to 1973.
 The aim of the project was to assimilate the itinerant Yenish people in Switzerland by institutionalising the parents and forcibly removing their children and placing them in orphanages or foster homes.

 Fascist Italy

 Libya

-The Second Italo-Senussi War, also known as the Pacification of Libya, or the Libyan Genocide, was a prolonged conflict in Italian Libya between Italian military forces and indigenous rebels associated with the Senussi Order that lasted from 1923 until 1932, when the principal Senussi leader, Omar Mukhtar, was captured and executed.
-The pacification resulted in mass deaths of the indigenous people in Cyrenaica—one quarter of Cyrenaica's entire population of 225,000 people died during the conflict.
+The Second Italo-Senussi War, also known as the Pacification of Libya, or the Libyan Genocide, was a prolonged conflict in Italian Libya between Italian military forces and indigenous rebels associated with the Senussi Order that lasted from 1923 until 1932, after the principal Senussi leader, Omar Mukhtar, was captured and executed.
+The pacification resulted in the mass-death of the indigenous people of Cyrenaica—one quarter of Cyrenaica's entire population of 225,000 people died during the conflict.
 Italy committed major war crimes during the conflict; including the use of chemical weapons, the refusal to take prisoners of war and the execution rather than the capture of surrendering combatants, and mass executions of civilians.
 Italian authorities committed ethnic cleansing by forcibly expelling 100,000 Bedouin Cyrenaicans, half the population of Cyrenaica, from their settlements that were slated to be given to Italian settlers.
 In 2008, Italy apologised for its killing, destruction and repression of the Libyan people during the period of colonial rule, and it went on to say that its apology was a "complete and moral acknowledgement of the damage inflicted on Libya by Italy during the colonial era."